Frequently Asked Questions

 What's your return policy on firearms?

 Before it ships: refund minus a restocking fee starting at 5%.
 After shipment but before transfer: you have 3 calendar days from delivery to your FFL to inspect and report issues (restocking fee starting at 10%, item must be verified new and unfired).
 Once transferred to you on a Form 4473 — or 3 days after delivery, whichever comes first — the sale is final.
+Full terms in our Returns & Refunds policy.

 Can I return parts and accessories?

 Most non-serialized parts and accessories can be returned within 15 days of delivery if still sellable as new — unused, unmodified, in original packaging.
 Returns are subject to a restocking fee starting at 10%.
 All parts and accessories sales are final 15 days after delivery.
+See our Returns & Refunds policy.

 What if my item arrives damaged or incorrect?